DSM-5: Section II: Diagnostic criteria and codes

 Section II contains chapters describing types of mental disorders, such as dissociative, neurodevelopmental, and personality disorders.
 The chapters begin with a description of the group of disorders in question, followed by the specific diagnoses, such as dissociative identity disorder or autism spectrum disorder.
 For each disorder, a set of diagnostic criteria is presented, followed by descriptions regarding things such as of diagnostic features and prevalence, as well as a list of other disorders to consider for a differential diagnosis, along with descriptions of the differences between these.

 Section III: Emerging measures and models

 Section III includes dimensional measures for the assessment of symptoms, criteria for the cultural formulation of disorders and the Alternative DSM-5 Model for Personality Disordersa hybrid-dimensional-categorical model of personality disorders, as well as a description of the currently studied clinical conditions.
 It presents selected tools and research techniques focused on diagnosis, taking into account the sociocultural context.

-Alternative DSM-5 Model for Personality Disorders

-The Alternative DSM-5 Model for Personality Disorders, introduced in Section III of the DSM-5, provides an alternative conceptual framework for the classification and understanding of personality disorders.
-It differs from previous DSM models of personality disorders, including the standard (Section II) model in the DSM-5, in that it is based on a dimensional approach to personality pathology, whereas previous models have been characterized by rigid diagnostic criteria for each individual personality disorder.
-The alternative model, on the other hand, aims to better capture the complexity of personality pathology by assessing impairments in personality functioning and pathological personality traits.
-It is designed to address limitations of the categorical system, such as excessive comorbidity and lack of diagnostic precision, though it remains a topic of ongoing debate and research.
-The alternative model features the following specified personality disorders, in alphabetical order: antisocial, avoidant, borderline, narcissistic, obsessive-compulsive, and schizotypal.
-This constitutes a reduction of entities, as the standard model contains the additional diagnoses of dependent, histrionic, paranoid, and schizoid personality disorders.